Skip to main content

 Figure \(\PageIndex{2}\): Role of Micro RNA (miRNA) in the Inhibition of Eukaryotic mRNA Translation.
 Wikimedia Commons

-• Step (2) shows how Dicer (not shown) trims the pri-miRNA and removes the hairpin loop.
-A group of proteins, known as Argonautes, form a miRNA/protein complex.
+• Step (2) shows how Dicer (not shown) trims the pri-miRNA, removing the hairpin loop.
+A group of proteins known as Argonautes forms a miRNA/protein complex.

-• Steps (3,4) show how miRNA/protein complex hydrogen bonds with mRNA based on complimentary sequence homology, and blocks translation.
+• Steps (3,4) illustrate how the miRNA/protein complex forms hydrogen bonds with mRNA via complementary base pairing, thereby blocking translation.

-• Step (5) shows the miRNA/protein complex binding speeds up the breakdown of the polyA tail of the mRNA, causing the mRNA to be degraded sooner.
+• Step (5) shows that the miRNA/protein complex accelerates the breakdown of the mRNA polyA tail, causing the mRNA to be degraded sooner.

 Effects of the Nascent Peptide on Ribosome Efficiency